Should Christians use social media?

 I asked him if he thought there were any reasons why Dad had made that decision and he gave me a few answers.

-"Maybe he thinks I will use it to do bad things."
+"Maybe he thinks I'll use it to do bad things."

 "I don't think he wants me to waste time on it."